sudoist/hugo-jcos.io/README.md

 > 2/21/21
 > - Removing subscriptions
 > - Removing social share buttons
+> - Removing Travis CI
 > - Added google tags
-> - Moving to App platform
 > - Able to fix again, will continue with Hugo and too lazy to migrate to Gatsby

 > 5/25/19